dwarvesf/brainery/earn/self-host-ai-model-on-the-browser.md

 ---
 tags:
+  - labs
+  - AI
+  - browser
-  - earn
+  - wasm
-title: Self-host AI model on the browser
+title: Self-host AI model in the browser
 product:
-date: 2023-12-22
+date: 2023-11-27
-description: Self-host AI models in the browser for independent processing of object detection, OCR, chatbots, etc.
+description: Deploy an AI model directly in the browser for applications like OCR for security cameras or private browser chatbots.
 authors:
 menu:
-toc: false
+toc:
 notice:
 due_date:
 status:
 PICs:
-functional:
 completion_date:
+bounty:
+show_frontmatter: false
+function:
+🔺_priority:
-bounty: 150
+reward_🧊: 150
-hide_frontmatter: true
-pinned:
+remark:
+requester:
+ranking:
+pi_cs:
+start_date:
+progress:
 ---

+Deploy an AI model directly in the browser for applications like OCR for security cameras or private browser chatbots.

+* Research and select suitable AI models for the intended applications.
+* Use WASM to integrate the models into a browser environment, ensuring privacy and efficiency.